-The Bahamas Date started: 2012 Date completed: Project in monitoring phase
+The Bahamas Date started: 2012

+Date completed: Project is in monitoring phase

-Commonwealth of The Bahamas Total Area: 13 880 sq km Coastline: 3 542 km Population: 321 834 (July 2014 est.) GDP: USD 11.4 billion (2013 est.) Electricity generation in the Bahamas is based almost entirely on thermal plants powered by petroleum fossil fuels.
+Commonwealth of The Bahamas

+Population: 321 834 (July 2014 est.) GDP: USD 11.4 billion (2013 est.) Electricity generation in the Bahamas is almost entirely reliant on thermal plants powered by petroleum fossil fuels.
 The volatility in oil prices coupled with an increasing national demand for energy has generated a huge financial burden for the Bahamas, impacting the competitiveness of the tourism industry, restricting economic growth and increasing inflation.
-In response, the Bahamian Government has started to incorporate renewable energy (RE) and energy efficiency programs into national plans.
+In response, the Bahamian Government has started to incorporate renewable energy and energy efficiency programmes into national plans.
+This is expected to lead to a decline in fossil fuel imports, significant savings, increased energy security and a decrease in carbon emissions.
+The Implementation of Sustainable Solar Energy project is an example of such a programme.

-In 2012, the government, with the assistance of the Inter-American Development Bank (IDB) and the Global Environment Facility (GEF), implemented a pilot project.
-The project was designed to ultimately remove barriers to RE technology, facilitate the collection of data, boost entrepreneurial activity, develop new job streams and allow the public to benefit from lower electricity bills.
+There are several sustainable energy projects which are currently active within the country.
+The successful execution of these projects will assist in lowering the cost of electricity as well as meeting the national goal of increasing dependency on renewables to 30% by 2030.
+In 2012, the government, with the assistance of the Inter-American Development Bank (IDB) and the Global Environment Facility (GEF), implemented this solar energy pilot project.
+The project was designed to ultimately remove barriers to renewable energy technology, facilitate the collection of data, boost entrepreneurial activity, develop new job streams and allow the public to benefit from lower electricity bills.
 In total, the project involved the installation of 134 solar water heaters and 33 photovoltaic solar systems in homes throughout the Bahamas.
+The Bahamas Government has also eliminated tariffs on inverters for solar panels.
+The IDB and GEF pilot projects will be the initial registrants of the Renewable Energy Self Generation (RESG) programme which will be launched in 2015.

-Technology and Scale: Solar PV: 2 kWp, and solar water heaters: 60 - 80 gallons
+Technology and Scale: Solar PV: 2 kWp

+Solar water heaters: 60 - 80 gallons